 One is thenear .
 It is the first of its kind in the Caribbean, and it both artistic and slightly haunting.
 The largest underwater ship wreck, the , in the region is also located off these shores, and an underwater volcano exists to be explored as well.
 The best way to see these sites is to sign up with a snorkeling tour which will cost you around $35(USD) per person.

-If you're looking forward to seeing what's down below you might want to check out.
+If you're looking forward to experiencing what's down below you might enjoy visiting.
 The reef here starts at nine feet then slopes to depths of 30 feet, then ending in a drop off.
 It is a bit rugged, with its sharp finger corals, but is has been noted as the "critter capital of Grenada" so there is plenty to see.
-This snorkeling site is located in Molinere, Grenada.
+This snorkeling site is found in Molinere, Grenada.

-Levera Beach is another option.
+Levera Beach is another snorkeling spot you might enjoy.
 If you're visiting between the months of May and September, make a stop over on the Atlantic Ocean side of this national park, then head over to the beachfront where you'll find coral reef waiting for you to explore.

-A third site to consider is Morne Rouge Beach.
+A third place to consider is Morne Rouge Beach.
 These calm waters are great for families and beginning snorkelers, and often ranks as the top beach to snorkel at on the island.

-A fourth place where you can go snorkeling is La Sagesse Beach.
+A fourth location where you can go snorkeling is La Sagesse Beach.
 Part of a nature center that dons the same name, this site is called one of the top snorkeling areas by the Grenada Tourism Board thanks to the coral reef that protects three different beaches.
-If you want to experience it for yourself, this site is situated in the southern part of Grenada.
+If you want to experience it for yourself, you'll find this site located in the southern part of Grenada.

-Details concerning 16 of the best places where you can enjoy snorkeling in this area are listed below.
+Glance through the following table for a summary list of 16 of the most popular places where you can enjoy snorkeling in this area.

 |2.8 mi.
 North of Central St. George's||Grenada|